Angular Signal Forms Part 1: Getting Started with the Basics

 We have now connected each input to its corresponding field in our form structure.

-directive handles the two-way data binding automatically, keeping our data model synchronized with user input.
+The FormField directive handles the two-way data binding automatically, keeping our data model synchronized with user input.

-The form model automatically synchronizes with the data signal: To read the value, we can use the signal as well as the FieldState
+The form model automatically synchronizes with the data signal: To read the value, we can use the signal as well as the FieldState with its value property.

 Working with Arrays